avast/pytest-docker/README.md

 ### `docker_cleanup`

-Get the docker compose command to execute for test clean-up actions.
-Override this fixture in your tests if you need custom clean-up actions.
+Get the docker_compose command to be executed for test clean-up actions.
+Override this fixture in your tests if you need to change clean-up actions.
+Returning anything that would evaluate to False will skip this command.

+### `docker_spawn`

+Get the docker_compose command to be executed for test spawn actions.
+Override this fixture in your tests if you need to change spawn actions.
+Returning anything that would evaluate to False will skip this command.

 # Development
 Use of a virtual environment is recommended.
 See the